dojo/dojo.io/site/source/tutorials/006_containers_and_injecting_state/index.md

 ## Summary

-Summarise lift state outside of the widget components, registering an injector with an context that can hold state and/or a functional API and swapping out the existing widgets for the newly created containers.
+Summarize lift state outside of the widget components, registering an injector with an context that can hold state and/or a functional API and swapping out the existing widgets for the newly created containers.